 (marstacimab-hncq)

 HYMPAVZI is a tissue factor pathway inhibitor (TFPI) antagonist, and may increase the risk of thromboembolic complications.
+Venous and arterial thromboembolic events were reported in 0.8% of patients (2/259) treated with HYMPAVZI in the open-label extension study [see Adverse Reactions (6.1)].

-HYMPAVZI has not been studied in patients with a history of previous thromboembolic events [see Clinical Studies (14.1)].
 Interrupt HYMPAVZI prophylaxis if diagnostic findings consistent with thromboembolism occur and manage as clinically indicated.

-HYMPAVZI may cause hypersensitivity reactions (including, but not limited to urticaria and pruritus).
+HYMPAVZI may cause hypersensitivity reactions (including but not limited to urticaria and pruritus).
 If HYMPAVZI-treated patients develop a severe hypersensitivity reaction, advise patients to discontinue HYMPAVZI and seek immediate emergency treatment.

 Based on its mechanism of action, HYMPAVZI may cause fetal harm when administered to a pregnant woman [see Clinical Pharmacology (12.1)].
 Advise pregnant women of the potential risk to the fetus.
 Advise females of reproductive potential to use effective contraception during treatment with HYMPAVZI and for 2 months after the last dose [see Use in Specific Populations (8.1, 8.3)].